 Jack explained his love of Norfolk and Norfolk churches in his autobiography: Almost a Norfolk Lad.

 Dorothy Shreeve– known to Round Tower Church fans for her wonderful illustrations of ‘The Round Tower Churches of Norfolk’ has died.
 Dot generously allowed the RTCS to use her illustrations.
 The book is now out of print, but copies are sometimes available at City Bookshop in Norwich or via Abe books.

 Eddie Spelman, a long time committee member and supporter of the Society died in 2010.
 A piece about Eddie was published in EDP – see Eddie Spelman.

-Many of the photos on this website were taken by members of the Committee.
+Most of the photos on this website were taken by members of the Committee.
 Other photographs are acknowledged.

 Gifts and funding raising.
 Thanks to

 - Geoff Swain who has raised over £700 from the sale of stamps sent to him by RTCS members in 2014-5.
 Please save your stamps and pass them on to Richard Barham who will send them to Geoff;

 - a local Norwich company who has allowed us to use their franking machine to send at a reduced rate many of the most recent magazines, thereby enabling the Society to devote more of its funds to helping churches;